ErikThorsell/sichalmers/README.md

-# sichalmers
+# SI for Computer Science @ Chalmers
-Supplemental Instruction lectures for the first math courses at Chalmers Uni. of Technology.
+Supplemental Instruction lectures for the first math courses at the Computer Science program @ Chalmers Uni. of Technology.